Arsenal21/stripe-payments/stripe-payments/readme.txt

 None.

 == Changelog ==

+= 2.0.14 =
+- Added "Embed" metabox to product edit page with available options to embed\attach payment buttons to any page or HTML element.

 = 2.0.13 =
 - Fixed malformed download URL when [accept_stripe_payment] shortcode is used with new API.